 A trailer hitch is that keeps the trailer and the tow vehicle together with other components.
 It can be welded or bolted onto the vehicle.
 There are many types of trailer hitches in use.

 This is the most commonly used hitch.
 It has a square receiver tube that can be used on a variety of platforms.
 You can mount it directly to the rear frame of the vehicle.

 This type of hitch is similar to the receiver hitch but it is bolted directly to the front frame.
 It can be used for many types of applications such as to insert a cargo carrier, install a snowplow, use it as a spare tire mount or use it to park the trailer in a small space.
 Like This One.

 3. 5th Wheel Hitch

 It is mounted into the bed of the truck over the rear axle.
-You can haul travels trailer on it.
-Here the coupling is a part of the hitch. the kingpin of the trailer is received on the hitch and the hitch safely holds it wit its jaw mechanism.
-Like This One.
+You can haul a travel trailer on it.
+Here the coupling is a part of the hitch. the kingpin of the trailer is received on the hitch and the hitch safely holds it with its jaw mechanism.

 Further Reading: TRAVEL TRAILER VS FIFTH WHEEL [DETAILED COMPARISON] [20 DIFFERENCES]

 It is similar to the 5th wheel as it is mounted into the bed of the truck over or just forward to the rear axle.
 Like this one.